Never (Ever!) Charge Your Phone at the Airport Without This $6 Travel Gadget

 If you’d rather avoid carrying a portable charger or bulky AC plug-in charger, there’s another device called a USB data blocker—also known (unfortunately) as a “USB condom”—that connects directly to your USB plug and weighs less than an ounce.

-Buy Now: PortaPow 3rd Gen USB Data Blocker, $7, amazon.com
+Buy now: PortaPow USB Data Blocker, $11 for two, amazon.com

 One reviewer on Amazon pointed out that, in addition to blocking viruses and unwanted data transfers, the gadget is essential for charging and reading your Kindle at the same time on an airplane.